sneakaway-studio/explode-the-web/tutorial/markdown/1-hello-world.md

 ## Part 1 conclusion

 - So far we have created a project folder and manifest, and learned how to load, update, and refresh the extension in Chrome.
+- You check your progress by looking at the completed files for each section, for example in `extensions/explode-tutorial-1`.
 - 👉 Start the next section [Architecture and Debugging](2-architecture.html)